csswizardry/csswizardry.github.com/_posts/2024-12-04-licensing-code-on-css-wizardry.md

 ## The MIT License

-I chose [the MIT license](https://opensource.org/license/mit) because it’s one of the most permissive and widely used licences available.
+I chose [the MIT license](https://opensource.org/license/mit) because it’s one of the most permissive and widely used licenses available.
 It allows you to use, modify, and reproduce my work freely, whether for personal or commercial purposes.

 At the same time, it protects me by absolving any liability for how the content is used.
 It’s a win-win.

-The MIT Licence is already a familiar standard in the open-source world, so the chances are you or your company have used work under this licence before.
+The MIT License is already a familiar standard in the open-source world, so the chances are you or your company have used work under this license before.
 It’s simple, clear, and works perfectly for my goals.

 ## Using My Code: What to Know

-Here are answers to common or expected questions about using my code under the MIT Licence.
+Here are answers to common or expected questions about using my code under the MIT License.

 <details name="license-faq" open>
   <summary>Do I need to pay to use your code?</summary>
   <p>No, you don’t need to pay to use any of the code shared on <code>csswizardry.com</code>.
-My content is licensed under the MIT Licence, which allows free use for both personal and commercial purposes.</p>
+My content is licensed under the MIT License, which allows free use for both personal and commercial purposes.</p>
 </details>

 <details name="license-faq">
   <summary>Do I need to apply to use your code?</summary>
   <p>No, there’s no need to apply or seek permission.
-The MIT Licence already grants you the right to use, modify, and distribute the code as long as you meet its conditions, which primarily involve proper attribution.</p>
+The MIT License already grants you the right to use, modify, and distribute the code as long as you meet its conditions, which primarily involve proper attribution.</p>
 </details>

 <details name="license-faq">